happner/happn-3/README.md

         }
       }
     };

+ //mixed buckets - buckets are matches according to the order they appear in var alternativeConfig = {
+      services:{
+        subscription:{
+          config:{
+            buckets:[
+              {
+                name: 'strict',
+                channel:'*@/strict/*',//any messages (SET or REMOVE) with path starting with /strict/
+                implementation: happn.bucketStrict
+              },
+              {
+                name: 'default',//using the default implementation (backwards compatible) channel:'*'//any messages, that were not strict
+              }
+            ]
+          }
+        }
+      }
+    };

     service.create(config)

     .then(function (instance) {
       //you have an instance that uses the stict bucket now })

+//subscriptions using the strict bucket:

 ```

 ####*NB: the strict bucket is not backwards compatible with happn-1*